clue/reactphp-quassel/README.md

 There are only few noticable exceptions to this rule:

-*   Incoming buffers/channels and chat messages use complex data models, so they are represented by `BufferInfoModel` and `MessageModel` respectively.
+*   Incoming buffers/channels and chat messages use complex data models, so they are represented by `BufferInfo` and `Message` respectively.
 All other data types use plain structured data, so you can access it's array-based structure very similar to a JSON-like data structure.
 *   The legacy protocol uses plain times for heartbeat messages while the newer datastream protocol uses `DateTime` objects.